 Under the terms of its appointment, the fees of Dalriada and its advisers fall as a debt due from the employer.
-However, this company is in liquidation.
+However, this company was dissolved in in June 2019.
 In this situation the terms of appointment set out that costs (or "charges") should be met from Scheme funds.